Kim Kardashian & Paris Hilton Star in New SKIMS Velour Campaign

 Ready for some early 2000s nostalgia?
 Kim Kardashian West and Paris Hilton are bringing back their iconic throwback fashion moment for SKIMS' newest collection.

-The famous friends star in the latest SKIMS campaign for the upcoming velour collection, set to launch Oct.
-21. Kardashian West and Hilton sport head-to-toe velour outfits in paparazzi-style photos reminiscent of their early 2000s days.
+The famous friends star in the latest SKIMS campaign for the upcoming velour collection, which is available now!
+Kardashian West and Hilton sport head-to-toe velour outfits in paparazzi-style photos reminiscent of their early 2000s days.
 The range features seven velour pieces that can be mixed and matched -- a bandeau top, tank, sleep top, hoodie, jogger, wide-leg pant and robe available in four colors and sizes XXS to 4X, starting at $42.

 The super soft, plush velour designs are perfect as at-home loungewear or for wearing while running errands à la Kim and Paris (don't forget a pair of oversized sunnies!).